Tomoe-exe/.github/profile/README.md

   </a>
 </div>

-(Currently programming alone, might be more in the future :P )
+(I'm currently programming the bot alone, there might be more people in the future :P )

 💬 If you have any question/feedback, don't hesitate to reach out to us!